ING-HGA/introduction-to-github-lesson-2/index.md

 ```

 ## Task list in Markdown
+- [x] Finish a tisk in the task list
 - [ ] Turn on GitHub Pages
 - [ ] Outline my portfolio
 - [ ] Introduce myself to the word